What is the bandwagon effect?

 The bandwagon effect refers to people’s tendency to do something simply because other people do it, regardless of whether this aligns with their original beliefs.

-The term bandwagon stems from “hop on the bandwagon,” whereby people become interested in or follow an activity or cause that has recently gained popularity, usually to gain the acceptance of or recognition of others.
-It is often referred to as ‘herd mentality’ or ‘groupthink’.
+The term bandwagon stems from the phrase “jump on the bandwagon,” which is typically used in a derogatory manner to refer to the act of becoming interested in or following an activity or cause that has recently gained popularity, usually to gain the acceptance of or recognition of others.
+It is often associated with those who follow a trend without having made a rational evaluation of the idea but have rather copied the behaviour of others.
+This is a similar phenomenon to ‘herd mentality’ or ‘groupthink’.

 - Food and drink: wine shoppers will often go for the bottle that appears well depleted on the shelf because surely this signifies that this brand has been a popular purchase?
-The Bandwagon Effect kicks in and we’re persuaded into purchasing because other shoppers have purchased before us.
+Ultimately, shoppers are persuaded into purchasing because other shoppers have purchased before them.

 - Fashion: many people are influenced by celebrities and popular culture, meaning that they adopt a certain style of clothing after they have seen their favourite public figure sporting the look.